Dogsthorpe Star Pit

 Opening times

-When the clay in these pits ran out, the site developed naturally into a wildlife haven, preventing it from being used for landfill.
+The pit was created when clay was excavated to supply the nearby Dogsthorpe Brick Yards and later transported via an aerial ropeway to the Northam Brick Yards in Eye.
+When the clay in the pits ran out, the site developed naturally into a wildlife haven, preventing it from being used for landfill.
+After excavations ceased the pit flooded and nature slowly returned.
+In 1997 ownership was transferred to WTBCN and water was pumped out to bring back the important shallow pools.
 It is now a designated Site of Special Scientific Interest and a Local Nature Reserve.

 The outstanding wildlife interest is the 63 species of water beetle found in the shallow pools.
 Damselflies and dragonflies also emerge from the pools in spring and summer to fly along the edge of the water.
 Kingfishers hunt fish in the pools while snipe, shoveler and teal feed at the water’s edge.
 The reedbeds provide important habitat for birds; bittern and marsh harrier have been known to nest here.
 Also on the site are isolated pools where invertebrates seek refuge away from the fish in the main lake.